-- "Taiwan first," "global management," "mutual benefits," and "risk control management" are the pivotal principles regarding trade and commercial activities across the Taiwan Strait; - 2.
-Adopt a "proactive liberalization with effective management" policy to replace the previous "no haste, be patient" policy regarding China-bound investment; - Set up flexible mechanisms to monitor movements of capital between the two sides; - 4.
+- replace the previous "no haste, be patient" policy regarding China-bound investment: - 3.
+Set up flexible mechanisms to monitor movements of capital between the two sides; - 4.
 Introduce Chinese capital to Taiwan's real estate market at the first stage, the manufacturing sector at the second stage, and the financial market at the third stage. - 5.
 Establish the three links (direct trade, postal, and transportation links between Taiwan and China); - 6.
-Gradually expand Chinese imports to Taiwan; - Under the principle of national security, actively open up the local tourist market to Chinese visitors.
+Gradually expand Chinese imports to Taiwan; - 7.
+Under the principle of national security, actively open up the local tourist market to Chinese visitors.